Howard-Tilton-Library/AnalyzeCollectionCreators/Step-by-step Walkthrough.md

 This step may become the same as the step before.
 It may require a complicated string analysis of pronouns and concatenation of the prominent pronoun into the data.
 We'll see!

+For wikipedia, we just copied the names into an excel file, opposite a column with names of the directors pulled from a text facet in OpenRefine.

 ### Import the revise txt into an Analytics tool
 Do analysis to assess what percentage of this subset of DVDs have female directors.

+With the initial sample compared to the list of directors on wikipedia, we inferred that 2/200 or 1% of our sample films were directed by women.

 ### Run again on the entire data set